-Montgomery Surname Genealogy
+Montgomery Surname Meaning

 Montgomery origins are French.
 The surname came from the ancient castle of Saint Foi de Montgomery in the diocese of Lisieux in Normandy.
 It was born by Roger de Montgomerie, a Norman lord who came to England with William the Conqueror and was one of his principal advisors.

-Montgomery Resources on
+Montgomery Surname Resources on

 - Clan Montgomery Clan International

 England.
 Sir Roger de Montgomery was one of the chief advisors to William the Conqueror in his invasion of England.
 As a result he was rewarded with large land grants there.
 According to the Doomsday Book of 1086 he owned 150 castles and lordships in ten counties of England.
 Notably he was granted lands on the Welsh border in the county which later took his name, Montgomeryshire.
 He built Shrewsbury Abbey in 1083 where he is entombed.

 What happened to that vast inheritance is unclear.
 His son Hugh, known as Hugh the Red, died unmarried without heir.
 Another son Robert de Belleme inherited but forfeited after leading a rebellion against Henry I in 1101.

 “Robert was typical of his generation, the sons of William’s companions who had earned their great honors and titles at the Battle of Hastings in 1066.
 This newer generation did not share the values and attitudes of their fathers but rather had different experiences altogether.